eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.scale/README.md

 ```

 Each value the item receives, will be categorized to one of the five given ranges.
-Values **lower than or equal to 3** are caught with `[..3]=1`.
+Values **lower than or equal to 3** are matched with `[..3]=1`.
 Greater values are catched in ranges with 2 values as criteria.
-The only condition here is that the received value has to be lower than or equal to `100` in our example, since we haven't defined other cases yet.
+The only condition here is that the received value has to be lower or equal than `100` in our example, since we haven't defined other cases yet.
 If **none** of the configured conditions matches the given value, the response will be empty.

 Please note that all ranges for values above **3** are opened with a `]`.